ChooseWhy Choose This Program?

 Nina Kasniunas, Associate Professor of Political Science and Arsht Professor in Ethics and Leadership: American politics

-Mileah Kromer, Associate Professor of Political Science and Director of the Sarah T. Hughes Field Politics Center: American state politics, research methods, survey research methodology
+Mileah Kromer, Associate Professor of Political Science and Director of the Sarah T. Hughes Center for Politics: American state politics, research methods, survey research methodology

 Eric Singer, Professor of Political Science and International Relations: International relations theory, African politics